zeek/zeek-docs/doc/scripts/base/protocols/conn/thresholds.zeek.rst

    :threshold: Threshold in bytes to remove.

-   :is_orig: If true, threshold is removed for packets from originator, otherwhise for packets from responder.
+   :is_orig: If true, threshold is removed for packets from originator, otherwise for packets from responder.

    :returns: T on success, F on failure.